nion-software/nionswift/docs/user_interface.rst

 Data Groups
 -----------
-In addition to the standard collections, you can create custom Data Groups to organize your items.
-You can create a new Data Group using :menuselection:`File --> Add Group`.
+You can create custom Data Groups to organize items.

+To create a new Data Group, choose :menuselection:`File --> Add Group`.

-You can add items to a Data Group by dragging them from either the data panel or a display panel into the Data Group in the Collections panel.
+To add items to a Data Group, drag them from either the data panel or a display panel into the Data Group in the Collections panel.

-You can remove items from a Data Group by clicking on the Data Group in the Collections panel, selecting the items you want to remove in the data panel, and pressing the delete key.
-This will not delete the items themselves, just their association with the Data Group.
+To remove items from a Data Group, click the Data Group in the Collections panel, select items in the data panel, and press :kbd:`Delete`.
+This removes only the association with the Data Group, not the items themselves.

-You can rename a Data Group by clicking on it and either hitting return or double-clicking the item.
+To rename a Data Group, click it and press :kbd:`Return`, or double-click the item.

-You can delete a Data Group by selecting it and pressing the delete key.
-This will not delete the items in the group, just the group itself.
+To delete a Data Group, select it and press :kbd:`Delete`.
+This deletes the group, not the items in it.

 .. _Data Panel: